-- A. When an employee provides written authorization to the Employer, the Union has the right to have deducted from the employee's salary, an amount equal to the fees or dues required to be a member of the Union.
-The Employer will provide payments for all said deductions to the Union at the Union's official headquarters each pay period. - B. Forty-five (45) calendar days prior to any change in dues and/or fees, the Union will provide notice to the Employer of the percentage and maximum dues and/or fees to be deducted from the employee's salary.
+- A. When an employee provides Upon receipt of the employee's written authorization to the Employer, the Union Employer will has the right to have deducted from the employee's salary, an amount equal to the fees or dues required to be a member of the Union.
+The Employer will provide payments for all said the deductions to the Union at the Union's official headquarters each pay period. - B. Forty-five (45) calendar days prior to any change in dues and/or fees, the Union will provide notice to the Employer of the percentage and maximum dues and/or fees to be deducted from the employee's salary.